 Select how users should be identified in your on-premises directories

-|Users are only represented once across all forests||All users are created as individual objects in Azure AD.
-The objects are not joined in the metaverse.|
+|Users are represented only once across all forests||All users are created as individual objects in Azure AD.
+The objects aren't joined in the metaverse.|

 |Mail attribute||This option joins users and contacts if the mail attribute has the same value in different forests.
-Use this option when your contacts have been created using GALSync.
-If this option is chosen, User objects whose Mail attribute aren't populated will not be synchronized to Azure AD.|
+Use this option when your contacts were created by using GALSync.
+If you choose this option, user objects whose mail attribute is unpopulated aren't synchronized to Azure AD.|

-|ObjectSID and msExchangeMasterAccountSID/ msRTCSIP-OriginatorSid||This option joins an enabled user in an account forest with a disabled user in a resource forest.
+|ObjectSID and msExchangeMasterAccountSID/ msRTCSIP-OriginatorSID attributes||This option joins an enabled user in an account forest with a disabled user in a resource forest.
 In Exchange, this configuration is known as a linked mailbox.
-This option can also be used if you only use Lync and Exchange is not present in the resource forest.|
+You can use this option if you use only Lync and if Exchange isn't present in the resource forest.|

-|sAMAccountName and MailNickName||This option joins on attributes where it is expected the sign-in ID for the user can be found.|
+|SAMAccountName and MailNickName attributes||This option joins on attributes where the sign-in ID for the user is expected to be found.|

-|A specific attribute||This option allows you to select your own attribute.
-If this option is chosen, User objects whose (selected) attribute aren't populated will not be synchronized to Azure AD.
-Limitation: Only attributes that can already be found in the metaverse are available for this option.".|
+|Choose a specific attribute||This option allows you to select your own attribute.
+If you choose this option, user objects whose (selected) attribute is unpopulated aren't synchronized to Azure AD.
+Limitation: Only attributes that are already in the metaverse are available for this option.|

-|Let Azure manage the source anchor for me||Select this option if you want Azure AD to pick the attribute for you.
-If you select this option, Azure AD Connect wizard applies the sourceAnchor attribute selection logic described in article section Azure AD Connect: Design concepts - Using ms-DS-ConsistencyGuid as sourceAnchor.
-The wizard informs you which attribute has been picked as the Source Anchor attribute after Custom installation completes.|
+|Let Azure manage the source anchor||Select this option if you want Azure AD to pick the attribute for you.
+If you select this option, Azure AD Connect applies the sourceAnchor attribute selection logic that's described in Using ms-DS-ConsistencyGuid as sourceAnchor.
+After the custom installation finishes, you see which attribute was picked as the sourceAnchor attribute.|

-|A specific attribute||Select this option if you wish to specify an existing AD attribute as the sourceAnchor attribute.|
+|Choose a specific attribute||Select this option if you want to specify an existing AD attribute as the sourceAnchor attribute.|

 Sync filtering based on groups

-If you currently have DirSync or Azure AD Sync active, do not activate any of the writeback features in Azure AD Connect.
+If Azure AD Sync or Direct Synchronization (DirSync) are active, don't activate any writeback features in Azure AD Connect.

-|Exchange Hybrid Deployment||The Exchange Hybrid Deployment feature allows for the co-existence of Exchange mailboxes both on-premises and in Office 365.
-Azure AD Connect is synchronizing a specific set of attributes from Azure AD back into your on-premises directory.|
+|Exchange hybrid deployment||The Exchange hybrid deployment feature allows for the coexistence of Exchange mailboxes both on-premises and in Microsoft 365.
+Azure AD Connect synchronizes a specific set of attributes from Azure AD back into your on-premises directory.|

-|Exchange Mail Public Folders||The Exchange Mail Public Folders feature allows you to synchronize mail-enabled Public Folder objects from your on-premises Active Directory to Azure AD.|
+|Exchange mail public folders||The Exchange mail public folders feature allows you to synchronize mail-enabled public-folder objects from your on-premises instance of Active Directory to Azure AD.|

-|Azure AD app and attribute filtering||By enabling Azure AD app and attribute filtering, the set of synchronized attributes can be tailored.
+|Azure AD app and attribute filtering||By enabling Azure AD app and attribute filtering, you can tailor the set of synchronized attributes.
 This option adds two more configuration pages to the wizard.
 For more information, see Azure AD app and attribute filtering.|

-|Password hash synchronization||If you selected federation as the sign-in solution, then you can enable this option.
-Password hash synchronization can then be used as a backup option.
-For additional information, see Password hash synchronization.
-If you selected Pass-through Authentication this option can also be enabled to ensure support for legacy clients and as a backup option.
-For additional information, see Password hash synchronization.|
+|Password hash synchronization||If you selected federation as the sign-in solution, you can enable password hash synchronization.
+Then you can use it as a backup option.
+If you selected pass-through authentication, you can enable this option to ensure support for legacy clients and to provide a backup.
+For more information, see Password hash synchronization.|

-|Password writeback||By enabling password writeback, password changes that originate in Azure AD is written back to your on-premises directory.
+|Password writeback||Use this option to ensure that password changes that originate in Azure AD are written back to your on-premises directory.
 For more information, see Getting started with password management.|

-|Group writeback||If you use the Office 365 Groups feature, then you can have these groups represented in your on-premises Active Directory.
-This option is only available if you have Exchange present in your on-premises Active Directory.
-For more information see Azure AD Connect group writeback|
+|Group writeback||If you use Microsoft 365 Groups, then you can represent groups in your on-premises instance of Active Directory.
+This option is available only if you have Exchange in your on-premises instance of Active Directory.
+For more information, see Azure AD Connect group writeback.|

-|Device writeback||Allows you to writeback device objects in Azure AD to your on-premises Active Directory for Conditional Access scenarios.
+|Device writeback||For conditional-access scenarios, use this option to write back device objects in Azure AD to your on-premises instance of Active Directory.
 For more information, see Enabling device writeback in Azure AD Connect.|

-|Directory extension attribute sync||By enabling directory extensions attribute sync, attributes specified are synced to Azure AD.
+|Directory extension attribute sync||Select this option to sync specified attributes to Azure AD.
 For more information, see Directory extensions.|

 Azure AD app and attribute filtering